GordonBeeming/personal-recipes/content/recipes/durban-beef-curry.md

 The rich, aromatic gravy is the heart of this dish, and you won't want to waste a single drop.
 It's traditionally served with fluffy basmati rice or warm naan bread, which are perfect for soaking up every last bit of flavour.

 For the ultimate authentic Durban experience, you can create a 'Bunny Chow' by hollowing out a quarter loaf of fresh white bread and filling it with the curry—it's a delicious, messy, and unforgettable way to eat!
-(Keep an eye out, as a dedicated post on how to make the perfect bunny chow is coming soon).